Que Vuelvas (Carín León and Grupo Frontera song)

 "Que Vuelvas" is a song by Mexican singer-songwriter Carín León and American regional Mexican band Grupo Frontera, released on December 9, 2022, as the second single from the latter's debut studio album El Comienzo (2023).
-The song was written by Edgar Barrera, who produced it alongside Alberto Acosta and Juan Cantú.
+The song was written by Édgar Barrera, who produced it alongside Alberto Acosta and Juan Cantú.
 It is León's first song to reach the Billboard Hot 100, debuting at number 83 and peaking at number 50.

 Background

 "Que Vuelvas" is one of the first original songs by Grupo Frontera.
 It was met with positive reception from fans, and gained popularity through the video-sharing platform TikTok.

 Composition

 "Que Vuelvas" is a Tejano song, centering on yearning for a lost love and the accompanied heartbreak.